LancerStudio/lancer/README.md

 ### Static Content

 Simply create a `client/static/` folder in your project.
 Any file in that folder will be publically accessible by the browser.
-This is good for things like small images, pdfs, etc.
+This is good for small images, pdfs, etc.

 ## HTML